Black Hills Advanced Synfuels, LLC

 PERMITTING: Underway.
 No foreseen impediments to Project commencement.

 Each year, forests throughout the Rocky Mountains States and California battle catastrophic forest fires due to disease, drought and climate change.
-The Company is currently working with foresters in South Dakota, Colorado, California and Montana and at the national level to help solve this problem.
+The Company is currently working with foresters in South Dakota, Wyoming, Colorado, California and Montana and at the national level to help solve this problem.
 Our projects in each of these states will annually remove hundreds of thousands of tons of dry and diseased trees from our forests – thus removing the fuel for future forest fires.
 We will convert this forest waste to Sustainable Aviation Fuel (SAF).